Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 |2		| 5.4226 VDC &     0.219818 A  |	9.3035 VDC &    0.052314  A |
 |3		| 5.4145 VDC &     0.219518 A  |	9.3040 VDC &    0.052397  A |

 This table shows the number of tests for each subsystem.
-However, the input is 12 VDC, and the power source is the wall power.
+However, the input is 12 VDC, and the power source is the "wall power".

 ![image](https://github.com/Brady-Beecham/Capstone-Team-PowerHouse/assets/143124480/ce856873-3b31-4bb9-9165-4d322b801326)